m2002k/Senior-Stack/README.md

 # Senior Stack
- It's a Webite  to help Universities to better mange Seniors Projects
+ It's a Website to help Universities to better mange Seniors Projects